Sexual and other Harassment

 1. Informal Procedure

 The College encourages individuals who believe they are being sexually harassed or otherwise harassed to promptly notify the offender that his or her behavior is unwelcome and request that it be discontinued.
 Often this action alone will resolve the problem.
 The College recognizes, however, that it is not necessary for an individual to talk directly to an offender if that individual feels uncomfortable doing so.
-If for any reason an individual does not wish to confront the offender directly, or if such a confrontation does not successfully end the harassment, or if the individual wants further information or assistance, the individual should contact Margaret A. Lawler, Diverse Faculty Recruiter and Compliance Officer (Title VII and Title IX), at [email protected] or at (309) 690-6929.
+If for any reason an individual does not wish to confront the offender directly, or if such a confrontation does not successfully end the harassment, or if the individual wants further information or assistance, the individual should contact Margaret A. Lawler, Compliance Officer (Title VII and Title IX), at [email protected] or at (309) 690-6929.

 If you receive information regarding sexual or other forms of harassment in your capacity as a supervisor, you are obligated to report it immediately.
 Individuals who believe they have witnessed sexual or other forms of harassment directed at others should report the harassment to any of the individuals listed above.

 The Vice President of Human Resources or the Vice President of Student Services will provide consultation and advice and will initiate whatever steps are deemed appropriate to affect an informal resolution acceptable to all parties.
 Every effort will be made to assure confidentiality during the informal resolution process.